Women -- Societies and clubs -- Nevada

-Abstract In 1934, while on a student recruitment trip, university President, Walter E. Clark, and his wife, Euphemia Clark, were involved in a car accident.
-The Women's Faculty Club wrote poems and notes in an autograph book to Mrs. Clark, an active member and former president of the club.
+Abstract The Women's Faculty Club began about 1910 as the Faculty Wives Club, and was limited to faculty wives.
+In 1918/19, the requirements changed and the Club was open to women faculty and wives of men affiliated professionally with the university.
+In 1934, while on a student recruitment trip, university President, Walter E. Clark, and his wife, Euphemia Clark, were involved in a car accident.
+The Women's Faculty Club wrote poems and notes in an autograph book to Mrs. Clark, an active member and...

-Abstract This history details how the project committee organized, raised funds for, and restored Bowers Mansion, a nineteenth century home in Washoe Valley, Nevada, built by Sandy and Eilley Bowers.
+Abstract Betty Wood was the curator of the Bowers' Mansion.
+This history details how the project committee organized, raised funds for, and restored Bowers Mansion, a nineteenth century home in Washoe Valley, Nevada, built by Sandy and Eilley Bowers.
+Material from 1993.

-Abstract Minute book includes secretary's accounts of meetings, obituary notices of committee members, some correspondence, and financial reports.
-The minutes make note of gifts of furnishings, decisions made regarding decoration of rooms of the mansion, and maintenance requirements.
+Abstract The Bowers Mansion Association was organized in 1945 to purchase and restore Bowers Mansion in Washoe Valley, Nevada, once home of Sandy and Eilley Orrum Bowers.
+Minute book includes secretary's accounts of meetings, obituary notices of committee members, some correspondence, and financial reports.
+The minutes make note of gifts of furnishings, decisions made regarding decoration of rooms of the mansion, and maintenance requirements (1962-1978).

-Abstract Scrapbook includes newspaper clippings about the Yerington aerie and auxiliary's activities, programs, photographs, ribbon badges, and a few reports of other Nevada auxiliaries.
+Abstract Fraternal Order of Eagles is an international fraternal organization that was founded on February 6, 1898, in Seattle, Washington.
+Scrapbook includes newspaper clippings about the Yerington aerie and auxiliary's activities, programs, photographs, ribbon badges, and a few reports of other Nevada auxiliaries from 1960-1976.

 Abstract The Monday Club is the oldest women's club in Nevada, starting in 1911 in Reno, limited to 24 members.
 Its purpose is for the betterment of its members, exposing them to information on a wide array of program topics.
 The club meets every other week for an informative program presented both by its members as well as by outside speakers.
 The Monday Club Records consists of the club's meeting minutes, bylaws, membership information, programs, and financial records.
 Included is a scrapbook of...